 Large department stores and supermarkets are experts in maximizing revenue through clever store design.
-They partition the floor space into themes, use concession stores, and strategically locate impulse buys throughout the store.
+They partition the floor space into themes, use concession stores, and strategically place impulse buys throughout the store.
 They can respond quickly to changes in customer demand or to new promotions, reconfiguring their layout in hours.

 This partitioning can also be applied to website infrastructure.
 Traditional application architecture with its three monolithic tiers (web, app, and database) has had its day.
 It’s proven to be inflexible, hard to update, and difficult to scale.
 Modern web architectures are settling around a much more distributed architecture made up of composable HTTP‑based services that can be scaled and updated independently.

 This approach requires a sophisticated traffic management solution to route and control traffic, and offload tasks where possible to consolidate and simplify.
 This is where NGINX Plus excels – it’s a combination load balancer, cache, and web server in a single high‑performance software solution.

-Not only can NGINX and NGINX Plus route and load balance traffic like an application delivery controller (ADC), they can also interface directly with application servers using protocols such as FastCGI or uWSGI, and offload lightweight tasks, such as serving of static content, from your backend applications.
+Not only can NGINX and NGINX Plus route and load balance traffic like an application delivery controller (ADC), they can also interface directly with application servers using protocols such as FastCGI and uwsgi, and offload lightweight tasks, such as serving of static content, from your backend applications.

 Deploying NGINX and NGINX Plus to Improve Performance

 NGINX and NGINX Plus are a software reverse proxy, which makes initial deployment simple and enables a gradual migration of your application architecture to the distributed approach described above.

-NGINX is the market‑leading open source web accelerator and web server used by more than 40% of the world’s busiest websites.
+NGINX is the market‑leading open source web accelerator and web server used by most of the world’s million busiest websites.
 NGINX Plus is the commercially supported solution with extended load balancing, monitoring, and management features.
-To find out more, compare NGINX and NGINX Plus features or try NGINX Plus for free.
+To find out more, compare NGINX and NGINX Plus features or start a free 30-day trial.

 Use NGINX and NGINX Plus to deliver your web properties this shopping season and relax, confident in the knowledge that you’re ready for whatever the market sends your way.